gotzl/hid-fanatecff/README.md

   * 0 -> stop rumble

 To access advanced functions from user space please see the [hid-fanatecff-tools](https://github.com/gotzl/hid-fanatecff-tools) project which also aims to support LED/Display access from games.
+Note that some games natively support LEDs/display by using the FanatecSDK and HIDRAW, see the [compatible games list](#list-of-compatible-games).

 ## Planned